 Measuring Impact and the Guidelines for Good Impact Practice were developed by the Impact Measurement Working Group of the Social Impact Investment Taskforce established by the UKíS presidency of the G8.
+It was co-chaired by the GIIN and New Philanthropy Capital (NPC).

 SBA Identifies IRIS as the Preferred Means of Impact Measurement